nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 }
 ```

-For example, lets asume we want to submit an object like:
+For example, let's say we want to submit an object like:

 ```js
 {